avada-z/GeminiBrowsingAgent/README.md

 # Gemini Browser Agent

 An AI-powered web browser automation tool that uses Google's Gemini Vision model to understand and interact with web pages through natural language commands.
+This is a very raw release with many bugs.
+Use as a POC.

 ## Overview